IamJiyong/Bench2DriveZoo/docs/CONVERT_GUIDE.md

 # Code Convert Guide

-This document outlines important considerations for migrating code based on nuscenes or other datasets to bench2drive.
+This document outlines important considerations for migrating code based on nuScenes or other datasets to Bench2Drive.

 ## Models